Include a source code scan to your escrow for more Security

 Let’s start by considering the following scenario: you're a software company that's been in business for a while now.
-You've been working on a deal for quite some time and are about to close it.
+You've been working on a deal for quite some time and you are about to close it.
 But suddenly, your prospective partner wants you to use a source code escrow service as a part of the deal.
 You don't want to lose out on closing the deal, so now you need to find a way to keep the contract while also protecting your valuable resources- but you’re not all that familiar with source code escrows.

 The software source code has strategic value to a company and, like anything of value, it’s natural to want to protect it.
 In this scenario, putting in place a source code escrow agreement is exactly the insurance that companies need.